aspose-font/Aspose.Font-Documentation/net/what-is-font/Glyph/_index.md

 There are many definitions of the term **Glyph**.
 We are going to give you a few of them.

-**Glyph** is one individually designed character of a typeface, or as it was described in the article [What is font?](https://docs.aspose.com/font/net/what-is-font/) it is a graphical representation of a symbol/character.
+**Glyph** is one individually designed character of a typeface, or as it was described in the article [*What is font?*](https://docs.aspose.com/font/net/what-is-font/) it is a graphical representation of a symbol/character.
 Not only each character has a glyph but may also the character be represented by a few alternative glyphs.
 You can see an example of such a case in the picture below.
 Here symbol `9` is given in the `Times New Roman` font represented in two glyphs.
 As you can see they also have different unicode and name.

 ![Symbol "nine" rendered in two glyphs](2-glyphs-of-1-character.png)

 But sometimes one character can represent characters of different scripts.
-Like capital “T” is the same for English, Russian, German, and many more languages.
+Like capital `T` is the same for English, Russian, German, and many more languages.
 And it is counted and represented as a separate glyph.
 The same character of a different font is a separate glyph too, as it has its own design.

-In the picture below are depicted four glyphs of a capital letter  “A” in different fonts.
+In the picture below are depicted four glyphs of a capital letter  `A` in different fonts.

 ![Glyphs A of four different fonts](Glyph-of-different-fonts.png)

 And looking at the image comes to mind another definition of **Glyph** as the graphical unit of a font.

 In developing it is important to have in mind the definition of **Glyph** as an encoded character.
 To simplify,  any glyph ought to have a standardized code used to reference this glyph across the font.
 The most known standard of glyph codes is Unicode.
-Unicode gives the same code to a glyph in every font of every font family where this glyph exists.
+Unicode пgives the same code to a glyph in every font of every font family where this glyph exists.

 ![Glyphs A and F with unicodes](Glyph-with-unicode.png)